 At forty-two stories, 462′ (141 m,) the Smith Tower was the tallest building in Seattle for fifty-five years, 1914 to 1969.
 On a vacation some years ago, we enjoyed the history of that building and climbing to the observation level near the top.

-Thanks for viewing, and maybe even listening.
-Comments are always welcome.
+Thanks for viewing, zoom in for a closer look and comments are always welcome.
 M 🙂

-Thanks for viewing.
-Zoom in for a closer look, and comments are always welcomed.
+Thanks for viewing, …zoom in for a closer look, and comments are always welcomed.
 M 🙂

 Thanks for viewing, and comments are always welcome.
 M 🙂

 Left – “One 57 Moma Tower,” and right – “111 West 57, (Steinway Tower.)